kuilef/TrustTag/README.md

 ## Configuration

 1. Click on the TrustTag icon in your Chrome toolbar to open the settings popup
-2. Enter your Airtable URL in the format: `https://airtable.com/appXXXXXXXXXXXXXX/tblXXXXXXXXXXXXXX`
-3. If your Airtable base is private, enter your Airtable API key
-4. Select your preferred sync interval
+2. Select your preferred sync interval for database updates
-5. Click "Save Settings"
+3. Click "Save Settings"

-## Airtable Setup
+## Warning Database

-Your Airtable base should have a table with the following columns:
+The extension connects to a central database that contains entries with the following information:

 - `address`: The website URL or pattern to match (e.g., `example.com` or `wikipedia.org/*Israel*`)
 - `short remark`: A brief warning message (e.g., "false information", "biased content")
 - `Note text`: A more detailed explanation of the warning
 - `Source`: A link to the source of the information or further reading

-For detailed instructions on setting up your Airtable base, see the included `airtable_setup.html` file.
+For more information about how the extension works, see the included `about.html` file.

 ## How It Works

-1. When you open a webpage, TrustTag checks if the URL matches any entries in your Airtable database
+1. When you open a webpage, TrustTag checks if the URL matches any entries in the warning database
 2. If there's a match, it displays a warning banner at the top of the page
-3. The banner shows the number of notes and a list of short remarks
+3. The banner shows the number of warnings and a list of short remarks
 4. Clicking on a remark shows the full note text and source
 5. You can close the banner using the × button